Scottish National Party chief executive quits after membership numbers dispute | Politics

 Scottish National Party chief executive quits after membership numbers dispute

+The SNP issued updated figures on Thursday which showed it had 72,186 members as of February, down from 103,884 at the end of 2021.
+Foote said in a resignation statement on Friday that he had previously been given inaccurate information on membership numbers by the party's head office.

-The chief executive of the pro-independence Scottish National Party (SNP), Peter Murrell, said on Saturday that he was resigning with immediate effect after accepting responsibility for a misleading statement about SNP membership numbers.
+The chief executive of the pro-independence Scottish National Party (SNP), Peter Murrell, said on Saturday that he was resigning with immediate effect after accepting blame for the public being misled about the number of SNP members.
 "Responsibility for the SNP's responses to media queries about our membership number lies with me as Chief Executive.
-While there was no intent to mislead, I accept that this has been the outcome," Murrell said in a statement issued by the SNP.
+While there was no intent to mislead, I accept that this has been the outcome," Murrell said in a statement issued by the party.

-The chief executive of the pro-independence Scottish National Party (SNP), Peter Murrell, said on Saturday that he was resigning with immediate effect after accepting responsibility for a misleading statement about SNP membership numbers.

-"Responsibility for the SNP's responses to media queries about our membership number lies with me as Chief Executive.
-While there was no intent to mislead, I accept that this has been the outcome," Murrell said in a statement issued by the SNP.
-Murrell is the husband of outgoing SNP leader Nicola Sturgeon, who announced on Feb.
-15 that she was stepping down as Scotland's first minister, triggering an SNP leadership contest which is yet to conclude.
+Murrell, who has run the party administration since 1999, is the husband of the party's outgoing leader, Nicola Sturgeon, who announced on Feb.
+15 that she was stepping down after eight years as Scotland's first minister.
+Her resignation triggered an SNP leadership contest which concludes on March 27.
+Murrell said he had intended to stay as SNP chief executive until after the leadership contest was over.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)